citp/privacy-policy-historical/s/si/sil/silverdoctors.com.md

   7. **Weekly Giveaway**

-  * Participate must enter real email address to be registered for drawing.
-  * Weekly winner will be emailed from a Doc Investments LLC staff member.
-The selected winner must reply to this email within 48 hours or Doc Investments LLC will draw for a new weekly winner.
+  * Weekly winner will be notified by email on a weekly basis.
+It is the winner’s responsibility to reply to this correspondence to let us know where to ship the giveaway prize.
+The winner has 3 business days from this notification email to respond to us as to where to ship the giveaway prize.
+Failure to reply within 3 business days can results in losing the giveaway prize.
   * By participating, you are agreeing that Doc Investments LLC can post your first name, last initial and shipping state on their various digital assets (website, email, etc).
   * By participating, you are giving SilverDoctors.com (Doc Investments LLC) the right to send you various marketing emails.
 You are allowed to “opt-out” of these emails at anytime.
-However, doing so will remove you from the email database and remove you from the chance to win any giveaway prizes.
   * Must be 18 years or older to participate.
+  * No purchase necessary to register for giveaway.
+  * Open to US Residents only (due to international shipping costs and laws).